Clearlingo Editing and Proofreading

 Picture

-This was a game I played when I was young.
-But I never had to write it down.
-What if you did?
-How would you write it?
+"What's the time, Mr Wolfy?" was a game we played at primary school.
+But we never had to write it down.
+What if we did?
+How would we write it?

 It can be confusing when deciding how to write times and dates, especially with so many different ways of doing it.